SoftUni/Programming-Basics-Book-Java-EN/chapter-06-nested-loops-exam-problems.md

 ### Hints and Guidelines

-In order to solve the task, we first need to calculate the **dashes on the left, the middle dashes, the dashes on the right** and the whole length of the figure.
+In order to solve the problem, we first need to calculate the **dashes on the left, the middle dashes, the dashes on the right** and the whole length of the figure.

 ![](assets/chapter-6-2-images/05.Axe-01.png)